Inspiration from the Saints by Maolsheachlann Ó Ceallaigh (Review)

 Here I might add that this newly published author is a friend of mine.

-Is it then that I feel drawn to simply plugging my friend’s book?
-Rather the reverse: I was drawn to the author before I ever met him by his fine writing in numerous places on the web and only after I was genuinely inspired by his writing did I make contact and our friendship started to grow …
+Rather the reverse: I was drawn to the author by his fine writing in numerous places on the web long before I met him.
+And only after I was genuinely inspired by his writing did I make contact and our friendship started to grow …

 Thus, I want to urge my readers: please consider buying this book.
 Not only will your soul profit from immersing yourself in this extraordinary testimony to the Catholic Mystery – but you will support a new, budding author who I believe has many more books in him to write.